prefix-dev/pixi/docs/tutorials/ros2.md

 - You need to have `pixi` installed.
 If you haven't installed it yet, you can follow the instructions in the [installation guide](../index.md).
 The crux of this tutorial is to show you only need pixi!

+If you're new to pixi, you can check out the [basic usage](../basic_usage.md) guide.
+This will teach you the basics of pixi project within 3 minutes.

 ## Create a pixi project.
 ```shell
 pixi init my_ros2_project -c robostack-staging -c conda-forge